SEN Information Report

 - How are parents and carers supported to decide whether this is the right school for their child?

-Please contact Mrs Morrison our Head teacher, Mrs Kane our Deputy Head teacher or Ms Kelly our Assistant Head teacher
+Please contact Mrs Cummings our Head teacher, Mrs Sheekey our Deputy Head teacher or Ms Kelly our Assistant Head teacher

 If you wish to discuss your child’s educational needs or are unhappy about something regarding your child’s schooling please follow the school’s Complaints policy-a copy is available at the school office